top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 Project Profitability

-Do you ever feel like some of your projects make more money than the others?
+Do you ever feel like some of your projects make more money than others?
 Knowing which is which helps you make smart decisions about which projects to keep, which to tweak, and which to maybe let go.
 That is what project profitability does for your digital marketing agency.

 Project Profitability measures the margin your projects achieve after all expenses are accounted for.
 It’s like a spotlight shining on which projects are your cash cows and which ones might be draining your resources without enough return.
 Analyzing this marketing agency KPI helps you make informed decisions about which projects to pursue in the future and where your pricing strategy might need a little adjustment.